mmallicoat/marshallmallicoat.com/content/kick-the-tires.rst

 Downtown Montreal feels like a clean, depopulated Manhattan.

-I stepped into a biblioteque anarchiste just to browse.
+I stepped into a *biblioteque anarchiste* just to browse.

 This city, like all cities, has been weaponized against transients.

 Quebec City
 ===========

-I drove thru a brown landscape that reminded me more of Iowa than France.
+I drove through a brown landscape that reminded me more of Iowa than France.
 I was doing 120 in the 100km/h.

-The old part of Quebec looks like Europe for someone who has never been to Europe, which I haven't.
+The old part of Quebec looks like Europe to someone who has never been to Europe, which I haven't.
 The facade of the buildings are kept as they were, but inside there are T-shirt shops.
 It's like Colonial Williamsburg without the pre-diabetic wheelwright going on about the